pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 To influence the data which gets fetched its possible to use so-called search modifiers.
 Find out details about search modifiers in the [search modifiers documentation](05_Search_Modifiers/README.md).

+## OpenSearch Search Models

+OpenSearch search models can be used when individual OpenSearch queries are needed to streamline the creation of OpenSearch search JSONs.

+Take a look at the dedicated [OpenSearch search models documentation](06_OpenSearch_Search_Models/README.md) to find out more.